DonTseTse/bash_commons/interaction.md

 important_fct_call     # an important function which can fail conditional_exit $?
 "Damn! it failed.
 Aborting..."
 20
 ````
-If important_fct_call returns with a status code other than 0, thescript prints the "Damn! ..." message and exits with status code 20
+If `important_fct_call` returns with a status code other than 0, the script prints the "Damn! ..." message and exits with status code 20

 <table>
         <tr><td><b>Parametrization</b></td><td width="90%">